gnumonik/pcap/README.markdown

-# A Haskell wrapper around the C libpcap library.
+# A Haskell wrapper around the C libpcap library

 It provides Haskell bindings for most of the libpcap API as of libpcap version 0.9.7.
 The bindings are divided into a very efficient low-level wrapper, Network.Pcap.Base, and a higher-level module, Network.Pcap, that's easier to use.

-To install:
+# Installing

+To install a stable version from Hackage:

     cabal install pcap

+To install from the source repo, you may need to generate autoconf related files first.
+For example:

+    git clone git://github.com/bos/pcap.git
+    cd pcap
+    autoconf -i
+    autoheader
+    cabal install

 # Get involved!